Fiona Lowry

-Fiona Lowry (born 1974, Sydney) is an Australian painter who airbrushes pale colours to portray landscapes with people in them.
+Fiona Lowry (born 1974) is an Australian painter who airbrushes pale colours to portray landscapes with people in them.
 The landscapes are beautiful and ambiguous, provoking the dangerous side of wilderness.
 Lowry also paints portraits and won the 2014 Archibald Prize at the Art Gallery of New South Wales with a portrait of Penelope Seidler.
 She is represented in the National Gallery of Australia, as well as the state galleries of Australia and in private collections.

 Early life

 Lowry was born in Sydney (1974) and continues to work in Sydney.
 As a child she continually watched people and drew.

 Lowry had a religious upbringing, and has told interviewers that she see the beauty and the foreboding in nature.
 This is reflected in her artworks.

 Lowry completed a Bachelor of Visual Arts, Honours, at the Sydney College of the Arts.

 Career

 Since 2001, Lowry has airbrushed her canvases in pale, monochromatic colours that create a sense of ambiguity with the harshness of some of her subjects.
 Often set in bushland/forest where historically bad events have occurred including massacres of Aboriginal people and murders, Lowry's work have a sense of danger or vulnerability.

 In 2010 she had her first solo exhibition in Sydney.
 She was represented by Gallery Barry Keldouli in Sydney until 2010.
 Today Lowry is represented by Martin Browne Contemporary, Sydney.

 Some of Lowry's landscapes include nude figures and in juxtapositions that are ambiguous—emotional or violent.
 These figures act out dramas in a modern wilderness setting.
 Her work's formal elements evoke beauty yet still harbour unease.

 Lowry has also incorporated portraiture into her work, again focusing on the psychological.
 Some of her figures in the landscape are portraits.

 In an interview Lowry noted that the Archibald Prize at the Art Gallery of New South Wales was her first experience of seeing art, and she wanted to be part of it.
 Lowry was a finalist in 2011 and 2013, and won the portraiture prize in 2016. with a portrait of Penelope Seidler.
 She had seen Seidler at an art exhibition and remarked on her beaury and presence.
 From that incident she wanted to paint her.